This preface describes changes in Oracle Text for this release.

 Oracle Text supports sentiment analysis and collocates.
 Sentiment analysis lets you identify positive and negative trends associated with search terms.
 Collocates let you identify other keywords that are related to, or used frequently with, a specified keyword.

 Oracle Text provides a new operator,

-NEAR2.
-It is an enhanced version of the existing
+NEAR2, that is an enhanced version of the existing

 NEAR operator.
 The

-NEAR2 operator aims to combine the semantics of
+NEAR2 operator aims to combine the semantics of the

-PHRASE, NEAR and
+PHRASE, NEAR, and

-Join Character Support for Japanese VGRAM Lexer and WORLD LEXER
+Join Character Support for Japanese VGRAM Lexer and WORLD Lexer

 VGRAM lexer and

 Oracle Text provides new text filters to support new document formats.